THE PROBLEM WITH FRETTING

 The mother wants reproductive rights.
 In many cases she has them.
 She has the right to abstain from sexual intercourse if she does not want a baby.
 I understand that among poorer people, sexual intercourse may be forced on the mother against her will.
 I know of no solution to this except prolonged prayer until there is deliverance of some kind.

-God considers the issue of abortion more important than whether the economic system of the country is that of capitalism or socialism.
+God considers the issue of abortion more important than whether the economic system of the country is capitalism or socialism.

 An illustration of a person fighting what he perceives to be evil, but who actually is fighting against God, is described as follows: